zaitera/ML-Service-Production/README.md

 #### You can find a postman collection of this service in the file  ***MLServiceStructure.postman_collection.json***, use it to validate your deployment.

-Don't forget to create the file ***./src/config.properties*** , use the following template to add the fingerprint database's information and the auth-related information:
+Don't forget to create the file ***./src/config.properties*** , use the following template to add the auth-related configuration:
 NOTE: expiry_time_unit **MUST** BE ONE OF THE FOLLOWING:
 (days | seconds | microseconds | milliseconds | minutes | hours | weeks)
 ```./src/config.properties